Skip to main content

 }

-In above folder, user uploads a file named - ‘Curtains’ with below standard and custom attributes:
+In the above folder, the user uploads a file named - ‘Curtains’ with below standard and custom attributes:

 Version (Auto display): 1